 Over the past 5 years, alongside working hard on supporting out of character access needs, Profound Decisions and its volunteer teams have begun to increase the range of accessibility needs met by its various plots and the encounters and activities within them.
 This document aims to make it much clearer and easier to find the information you need to discover what provisions we have made and to understand how to request further adjustments to help you enjoy the game.

 Our general information on the out-of-character factors that impact accessibility like the site, ground conditions, structures and hygiene are currently available on the central Profound Decisions website.
+The map showing the location of the various accessible camping areas is published with the details for the specific event - under Event Information in the sidebar.
 This page deals specifically with the efforts we are making to make the plot we run more accessible.

 What is a plot?